zhendongli2008/qcmpodmrg/README.md

-# An MPO-based DMRG code for quantum chemistry (2016)
+# An MPO-based DMRG code for Quantum Chemistry (2016)

 Basic ideas:

- 1. the central algorithmic quantity is the three indexed operators in MPO format.
+ 1. the central quantity is the three indexed operators in MPO format.

- 2. parallelization is achieved at operator levels.
+ 2. parallelization is achieved at the operator level.